-One of our Concurrent Planning Carers has recently shared her experiences and thoughts about surviving & thriving after her placement was returned home to birth family.
+One of our Adopting with Concurrent Planning Carers has recently shared her experiences and thoughts about surviving & thriving after her placement was returned home to birth family.

 To all future and present carers: I am a single, concurrent carer who has had a baby return to birth family.
 By sharing some of my experiences, insights and tips, I hope I can help you build awareness and strengthen your concurrency muscles.